grahamammal/professional-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm interested in data vis and GIS, stats programming, and LGBTQ+ issues.
+bio: I'm interested in computationally efficient statistical methods, spatial statistics, data vis and GIS, and LGBTQ+ issues in STEM.

-interests:
-- Data Visualization and GIS
-- Statistical Programming
-- Software Design
-- Environmental & Sustainability Issues
-- LGBTQ+ Issues

 education:
   courses: